AaltoSciComp/scicomp-docs/triton/apps/aims.rst

 FHI-aims
 ========

-.. admonition:: Warning: page not updated for current Triton
-  :class: warning, triton-v2-apps

-  This page hasn't been updated since Triton was completely upgraded in May 2024.
-The software might not be installed and the old information below might not work anymore (or  might need adapting).
-  If you need this software, :ref:`open an issue <issuetracker>` and tell us so we can reinstall/update it.

 `FHI-aims <https://fhi-aims.org/>`__  (Fritz Haber Institute ab initio molecular simulations package) is an electronic structure theory code package for computational molecular and